 You failed to maintain the unit to habitable standards.
 This can give your New Braunfels tenant a few legal options, such as choosing to withhold further rent payments.
 In this case, you wouldn't be able to evict them for failure to pay rent,.

-You tried to evict them using illegal means.
-In Texas, only a court can evict a tenant.
+You tried to evict them using illegal means, meaning you have insufficiently given the tenant notice.
+In Texas, only a justice court can evict a tenant.
 Using "self-help" tactics, such as locking the tenant out of their unit, shutting off utilities or removing their belongings, would all be illegal.
 Using any method other than an eviction suit is considered an illegal means of eviction and lacks the fulfillment of any notice requirements.

 4. Writ of Possession